supercode1234/Interpreter_ICSI311_Shank/README.md

 It has some flaws, but this is what I turned in at the end.

 ## How to run
 Shank.java is the execution file.
+Download the files and run them with your IDE.
 You can write some commands in Shank in the .shank file.
 You can comment out the exit(1) in the line that checks for the number of arguments in the Shank.java.
 Or you can manually add an argument in your IDE (or other ways you choose).